 - 1. Turn the ignition key to "LOCK" position.
 Make sure the parking brake is set. - 2.
-Pry up the cover with a flat-bladed screwdriver or equivalent.
+Pry up the cover with a flatbladed screwdriver or equivalent.

-- 3. Insert your finger into the hole to move the shift lock override lever backward.
+- Insert your finger into the hole to move the shift lock overdrive lever backward.
 You can shift out of "P" position only while holding back the lever. - 4.
 Shift into "N" position. - 5.
 Insert the cover. - 6.
 Start the engine.
 For your safety, keep the brake pedal depressed.